How to update your estate plan after a divorce

 How to update your Estate Plan following a divorce

 There are various important documents within your Estate Plan which you’ll need to review and almost certainly revise after a divorce.
-Look at the below list to ensure your plan is up-to-date and accurate, despite the changes you’ve recently experienced in your personal life.
+Look at the list below to ensure your plan is up-to-date and accurate despite the changes you’ve recently experienced in your personal life.

 1. Revoke your Will